froggydisk/app-status-bot/README.md

 # Contribution
-- Feel free to contribution for this project.
+- Feel free to contribute for this project.